Sewer Line RepairSewer Line Services in Woodstock & Metro Atlanta, GA

 For a sewer backup to occur, there has to be a blockage within your core line.
-If water fails to flush or run down the drain of the bathtub or sink, there is an issue in the main sewer line.
+If water fails to flush or run down the drain pipe of the bathtub or sink, there is an issue in the main sewer line.
 Contrary to this, if backups only occur in certain drains, then the issue is likely to be found within that particular drain.

-If you consistently experience backups even after cleaning the pipes, you will likely have an underline issue, such as openings allowing surrounding soil into the pipes, or tree root intrusion.
+If you consistently experience backups even after cleaning the pipes, you will likely have an underline issue, such as openings allowing surrounding soil into the pipes, debris pileup, or tree root intrusion.
 However, the issue can be distinguished with a sewer video inspection to see if you require a sewer line cleanout or repair.

-5. If septic Waste is Pooling in your Yard
+5. If Septic Waste is Pooling in Your Yard

 This is a rather obvious sign.
 The problem might be a clogged drain field, damaged septic tank, or sewer break.